 a) The Chair of meetings shall be determined in accordance with article 12.17 and 12.18 of the Company’s Constitution.

 b) A quorum for meetings of the Committee shall be determined in accordance with article 12.15 of the Company’s Constitution.
 Directors who are not members of the Committee are entitled to attend Committee meetings.

-c) The Committee shall aim to meet three times a year.
+c) The Committee shall aim to meet a minimum of three times a year.
 The Chair will call additional meetings if so requested by any Committee member.

 d) The primary functions, responsibilities and composition of the Committee, along with the attendance by members of the Committee meetings, will be disclosed in the Annual Report.

-A member who holds an executive capacity is not entitled to be present when his or her own salary or fee is discussed at a meeting or when his/her performance is being evaluated.
+A person who holds an executive capacity is not entitled to be present when his or her own salary or fee is discussed at a meeting or when his/her performance is being evaluated.